 The voice was a whisper, mellifluous, alluring, irresistible.
-Iorfa clasps the straps of his school bag more firmly to help stifle the growing rage in his chest.
-The tears in his eyes are frustration.
+Iorfa clasped the straps of his school bag more firmly to help stifle the growing rage in his chest.
+The tears in his eyes were frustration.
 What had been seemingly good was now a thing to—

 Iorfa accelerated his pace.
-He was not going to give in, not with the fear clouding his erratic heart, not with the continuous call of his name.
+He was not going to give in—no, no, no—not with the fear clouding his erratic heart, not with the continuous calling of his name.

-But the voice, however, could be telling the truth.
+But on a second thought, logic streaked over Iorfa’s mind.
+The voice could be telling the truth.
 It was the voice that had woken him from last night’s dream, wailing in his head to “Rise.
 Rise, silly.
 You are late for school.”

 And he was.

-The voice told him that a motorcycle wasn’t far away and that if he didn’t scream all the way he would miss it.
-He screamed, hailing emptiness as he neared the main road and fortunately, a motorcycle pulled over just as he skidded to a halt in front of the road.
+The voice told him that a motorcycle wasn’t far away and if he didn’t scream all the way he would miss it.
+And so he screamed, hailing emptiness as he neared the main road and fortunately, a motorcycle pulled over just as he skidded to a halt in front of the road.

-And Mr. Fidelis said nothing.
-His stony countenance, however, was unnerving enough, quickening the rapid palpitation of Iorfa’s heart as he marched past, eyes rolling in his sockets—uncertain, trembling, cautious.
+And indeed, Mr Fidelis said nothing.
+His stony countenance, however, was unnerving, quickening the rapid palpitation of Iorfa’s heart as he marched past, eyes rolling in his sockets—uncertain, trembling, cautious.

-Mr. Fidelis’ Maths test was arduous.
-But the voice put him through, enunciating the steps and answers in his head.
-And so he was done in less than five minutes.
-Unbelieving, Mr. Fidelis strode to his desk and picked up the test note, his brows knitted in concentration.
-And when he was done scrutinizing the work, he grunted, flashed Iorfa a smile, and nodded approval.
+Unbelieving, Mr. Fidelis strode over to his desk and picked up his test note, brows knitted in concentration.
+Having scrutinized the work, he grunted, flashed a smile, and nodded approval.
 Upon the teacher’s departure, he launched into “Yes!
 Yes!
 Yes!” while his classmates considered him with gloom-dripping countenances.

-No you’re not, silly head!
+“No, you are not, silly head!”
 The disapproval, the coarseness of the voice sent a bolt through him.
-His skin hardened with goosebumps.
-The voice was distinct, like the voice of an entity in his head.
-All this while he had thought the voice to be his intuition.
-It definitely wasn’t his inner voice speaking.
+His skin hardened with goose bumps.
+All this while he had thought the voice to be his intuition speaking.
+But with how distinct and grave the voice sounded now, an entity in his head, it was definitely not his inner voice speaking.

-His lips parted.
-Hot spurts of air poured out in rhythm with his heaving chest.
-Fire burned beneath his skin.
-He felt the urge to run…but to where?
+Iorfa’s lips parted.
+Hot spurts of air poured out of his nostrils in rhythm with his heaving chest.
+Fire burned underneath his skin.
+His legs ached to run…but where to?

 This is my mind speaking.
 Everything is fine.
-I’m not going crazy.
+I am not going crazy.

 Iorfa shook his head.

 He would tell Azua.
 Tell him what?
 That some supernatural voice was ravaging his mind?
-A demon, perhaps?
+A demon, an evil family member, perhaps?

-He shut his eyes.
+Iorfa shut his eyes.
 Exhaled.
 Flattened his palm upon his desk, dragged in air.
 The voice did not call again.
-Not when the bell for long-break rang.
-Not when the Literature teacher took the floor dictating her hot baked questions and he chewed on the tip of his pen.
+Not when the bell for long break rang and he joined the fellowship brethren for their morning prayers and Adeyemi rapped his shoulder and exclaimed “You came!”
+Not when the Literature teacher took the floor dictating her hot baked questions and he chewed the tip of his pen.

 Gently, the world dissolved into blue.

-Guided by a mysterious instinct, Iorfa clamped on the wrist of the hand bearing the knife, twisted the arm until the knife fell out of his clutch.
+Guided by a mysterious instinct, Iorfa clamped on the wrist of the hand bearing the knife, twisted the arm until the knife slipped out of David’s clutch and fell to the ground.
 He kicked into David’s stomach and was rewarded with a groan.
-Blood spilled from David’s mouth, streaking down his chin.
+David, breathing loud and raspy, gathered strength and glanced up into Iorfa’s eyes, blood streaking down his chin.

-Rage flared inside Iorfa.
-He knitted his eyebrows and lurched into David, fell him to the floor and began dealing him blows.
+Chest still heaving from a gnawing rage, Iorfa reinforced his stance and lurched into David, fell him to the ground and began plummeting him with blows.
 How could the idiot?
-After everything he’s done for him, after everything they’ve been through as friends.
+After everything he had done for him, after everything they had been through as friends?

 Iorfa stopped a blow halfway.
 Something seemed off.
-He looked away, where the knife had dropped, and in its place was a notebook.
+He darted eyes around, settling his gaze upon where the knife had dropped, but in its place was a hard bound notebook.

 What have I done?
 Jesus, I must be going crazy.